3.2 Complete, Accurate, and Timely Records

 - Confirm each required entry has the right author and authentication status.

-- Confirm late entries, addenda, and corrections are clearly labeled by policy.
+- Confirm late entries, addenda, and corrections are clearly labeled per policy.

-- Confirm conflicting documentation is routed for clarification instead of silently edited.
+- Confirm conflicting documentation is routed for clarification, not silently edited.

 - Confirm dashboards show both volume and aging, not only total counts.

-- Confirm governance reports identify recurring causes and responsible process owners.
+- Confirm governance reports identify recurring causes and process owners.

-Accuracy is especially important when documentation is reused.
-Copy-forward tools, defaults, macros, and templates can improve efficiency, but they can also repeat obsolete conditions, normal findings that were not actually assessed, or medication histories that no longer apply.
-RHIA-level governance does not ban all templates by default.
+Accuracy matters most when documentation is reused.
+Copy-forward tools, defaults, macros, and templates improve efficiency but can repeat obsolete conditions, normal findings that were not actually assessed, or medication histories that no longer apply.
+RHIA governance does not ban all templates by default.
 It evaluates risk, educates clinicians, audits samples, and changes templates when design encourages poor documentation.
+The strongest exam answer protects both immediate record use and long-term system control: complete one deficiency per policy, fix root cause for a trend, and correct errors transparently.

 A progress note appears complete but repeats old normal findings that were not assessed during the current visit.
 Which integrity concern is most relevant?